PRBonn/TCoRe/README.md

 ## How to Install

+We tested our code on a system with Ubuntu 22.04 and CUDA 11.8.

-For compatibility reasons, we reccomend creating a conda environement with python 3.9:  <br>
+For compatibility reasons, we reccomend creating a conda environement with Python 3.9:  <br>
 `conda create --name tcore python=3.9 && conda activate tcore`

 Installing python packages pre-requisites: